Museum building a century old! |

 Yes indeed he did!

-And then museum found a home, Yes indeed it did!
+And then museum found a home, Yes indeed

 With display cases here,